 The holders of the founder shares, placement units, and units that may be issued upon conversion of working capital loans (and in each case holders of their component securities, as applicable) will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering.
 These holders will be entitled to make up to three demands, excluding short form registration demands, that we register such securities for sale under the Securities Act.
 In addition, these holders will have "piggy-back" registration rights to include their securities in other registration statements filed by us.
+Notwithstanding the foregoing, Cantor may not exercise its demand and "piggyback" registration rights after five (5) and seven (7) years after the effective date of the registration statement of which this prospectus forms a part and may not exercise its demand rights on more than one occasion.
 We will bear the expenses incurred in connection with the filing of any such registration statements.